-- Discuss the matter with relevant senior managers and seek their agreement on the need to escalate: - Complete the proforma at annex F to articulate: - The maladministration that occurred (specifically, what happened/what should have happened/the service failure); - How the maladministration impacted on the customer (specifically, how they were financially disadvantaged and/or caused inconvenience, embarrassment or severe distress); - Any additional information or advice which you think is relevant in supporting your position/argument. - Ask CReST to reconsider their decision.
+- Discuss the matter with relevant senior managers and seek their agreement on the need to escalate.
+You should articulate: - The maladministration that occurred (specifically, what happened/what should have happened/the service failure); - How the maladministration impacted on the customer (specifically, how they were financially disadvantaged and/or caused inconvenience, embarrassment or severe distress); - Any additional information or advice which you think is relevant in supporting your position/argument. - Ask CReST to reconsider their decision.